Abahope/Asynchronize-Django/README.md

 ### Limitations

-* Maximum successful requests per second does not tell the full story, but it's simple to understand.
+* Max sRPS & Overall successes do not tell the full story, but they're simple to understand.
     * To really understand server throughput, considerations should include the progression of concurrent users per time, requests per time, and latency.
-For those interested, this information can be retrieved from the supplementary figures.
+For those interested, this information can be seen in the supplementary figures.
-    * Maximum successful requests per second is simple to understand because it does not change as we increase the number of concurrent users.
+    * Max sRPS and overall successes are simple to understand because they do not change as we increase the number of concurrent users.
 In contrast, latency increases.
 Therefore, if we want to minimize latency, we can theoretically set server worker threads to scale based on the number of concurrent active users (active as in constantly bombarding that route like Locust).
-This is not easy in practice, and so we ought to maximize succesful requests per second and then scale on I/O.
+This is not easy in practice, and so we ought to max sRPS & overall successes then scale based on I/O.
 * No retry logic:
   * For Async limited, the IO-bound create route was bottlenecked by the database.
 In a real-scenario, we would add retry logic for this reason.
 Nevertheless, this study aimed to identify the limits of the server setup.
 This can be done by focusing on the results of Async Unlimited.